 3.220 Apportionment of judicial business in certain judicial districts; rules and regulations.
-(1) The circuit judges of the first, second, nineteenth and twenty-first judicial districts and, except as provided in ORS 3.160 and 3.170 with respect to domestic relations matters, the judges in any judicial district described in ORS 3.160, may apportion and otherwise regulate the disposition of the judicial business of the court as they agree among themselves.
-The circuit judges of the first, nineteenth and twenty-first judicial districts, and of any judicial district described in ORS 3.160, may also make and promulgate all rules and regulations necessary and convenient to facilitate the transaction of judicial business.
-In the case of disagreement as to these rules and regulations in the first or twenty-first judicial district, the decision of the judge senior in service, or if none, then of the judge senior in age, entered in the journal shall control; if a majority cannot agree in the nineteenth district or in any district described in ORS 3.160, the decision of the presiding judge shall control.
-In the nineteenth judicial district and in any judicial district described in ORS 3.160, the judge having the longest continuous service, or, if two or more have been in continuous service the same length of time, the judge senior in age, shall act as presiding judge.
+The circuit judges of the first, second, fifth, fifteenth, sixteenth, nineteenth and twenty-first judicial districts and, except as provided in ORS 3.160 and 3.170 with respect to domestic relations matters, the judges in any judicial district described in ORS 3.160, may apportion and otherwise regulate the disposition of the judicial business of the court as they agree among themselves.
+The circuit judges of the first, fifth, fifteenth, sixteenth, nineteenth and twentyfirst judicial districts, and of any judicial district described in ORS 3.160, may also make and promulgate all rules and regulations necessary and convenient to facilitate the transaction of judicial business.
+In the case of disagreement in the first or twentyfirst judicial district, the decision of the judge senior in service, or if none, then of the judge senior in age, entered in the journal, shall control; if a majority cannot agree in the fifth, fifteenth, sixteenth or nineteenth judicial district or in any judicial district described in ORS 3.160, the decision of the presiding judge shall control.
+In the fifth, fifteenth, sixteenth and nineteenth judicial districts and in any judicial district described in ORS 3.160, the judge having the longest continuous service, or, if two or more have been in continuous service the same length of time, the judge senior in age, shall act as presiding judge.
+[Subsection (2) derived from 1953 c.52 §§6, 7; 1957 c.713 §9]